svpino/ml.school/.guide/training-pipeline/train-fold.md

 We'll use [Keras](https://keras.io/) with a JAX backend to train the model.
 You can swap to a different backend by setting the `KERAS_BACKEND` environment variable to any supported backends, such as `torch` or `tensorflow`.

-To ensure the `KERAS_BACKEND` environment variable is available in the `train` step, we'll use the Metaflow [`@environment`](.guide/introduction-to-metaflow/environment.md) decorator.
+To ensure the `KERAS_BACKEND` environment variable is available in the `train-fold` step, we'll use the Metaflow [`@environment`](.guide/introduction-to-metaflow/environment.md) decorator.
 If the environment variable doesn't exist, the decorator will create and initialize it to `jax`.

 To track the training process of each of the folds of our cross-validation strategy, we'll create a nested MLflow run to track each fold individually.
 We'll name this run using the index of the current fold so we can easily differentiate them.